QuentinMotte/flexbox-minesweeper/README.md

 ## Introduction HTML/CSS

-Exercice when we have to do a design of a minesweeper.
+Exercice when we have to do a design of a minesweeper using flexbox.

 ## Technology